Glimpse/StickerApp/README.md

 # Sticker E-Commerce Demo App
+The Sticker App allows end users to browse images from Flickr, add them to a cart, and print them as laptop stickers.
+The app also shows trending stickers which reflects the most popular stickers viewed\printed by users and allows users to provide feedback on the app after they have selected to print their stickers.

 The Sticker App is composed of 4 different microservices, most of which are implemented in Node.JS, with the exception of one that is implemented using ASP .NET Core.
-This app also uses the following technologies:
+1. API Gateway (Node.JS):
+* Ensures the user is authenticated prior to calling into each of the microservices; is the primary entry point into the server
+* Stores User\Profile data in MySQL
+* Implements email and facebook authentication using Passport and Azure AAD B2C
+2. Sticker Service (Node.JS):
+* Uses Kafka to track checkout and item view events; these events are used to calculate trending stickers
+* Uses Redis to store sticker popularity scores
+* Trending sticker live updates are implemented using Websocket.io
+* Integrates with Flickr API for retrieving sticker images
+* Uses MongoDB for storing initial viewed sticker data
+3. Session Service (Node.JS):
+* Uses Redis for storing cart and viewed sticker data
+* Uses MongoDB for updating initial viewed sticker data
+4. Checkout Service (ASP.NET Core):
+* Stores sticker order\item and feedback data in MongoDB

+In addition to the technologies mentioned above, this app also uses:
 1. React
 2. Express
-3. MongoDB
-4. MySQL
-5. Redis
-6. Kafka
-7. AAD
-8. App Insights
+3. App Insights

+## Deployment Options
 You have 3 options for deploying this app:

-1. Deploy locally Docker Compose; each microservice and their required storage resources (e.g. MongoDB, MySQL, and Kafka) will run in its own Docker container on your local developer machine.
+1. Deploy locally using Docker Compose; each microservice and their required storage resources (e.g. MongoDB, MySQL, and Kafka) will run in its own Docker container on your local developer machine.

 2. Deploy the app to Azure Container Services using Kubernetes and Helm.
 Specifically:
-* Docker images are built and pushed to an Azure Container Registry.
+* Docker images will be built and pushed to an Azure Container Registry.
-* Kubernetes pulls the images from the registry and deploys the Docker containers to the cluster (each microservice and their required storage resources will run in its own Docker container on the cluster's nodes).
+* Kubernetes will pull the images from the registry and deploy the Docker containers to the cluster (each microservice and their required storage resources will run in its own Docker container on the cluster's nodes).
-* An inginx ingress controller is deployed to the cluster exposes the app's public endpoint.
+* An inginx ingress controller will be deployed to the cluster that exposes the app's public endpoint.

-3. Deploy production and test versions of the app using Jenkins CI\CD Pipeline.
+3. Deploy production and test versions of the app using Jenkins' CI\CD Pipeline.
 Specifically:
-* The CI\CD Pipeline deploys the app as described in bullet #2 above.
+* The CI\CD Pipeline will deploy the app as described in bullet #2 above.
-* Mocha integration tests are run against the test version of the app.
+* Mocha integration tests will run against the test version of the app.
-* If the tests pass, the production version of the app is upgraded with no downtime for the end user.
+* If the tests pass, the production version of the app will be upgraded with no downtime for the end user.

-## Running Locally
+## Deployment Option #1: Running Locally
 From the root of the Sticker App project, run the following command:
 ```console
 $ docker-compose -f docker-compose.dev.yml up -d